smallZh/smallzh.github.io/significance/english.md

 27. You cannot start the next chapter of your life if you keep re-reading the last one.
 28. When we seek to discover the best in others, we somehow bring out the best in ourselves.
 29. There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them.
+30. If we did all the things we are capable of, we would literally astound ourselves.
+31. Take criticism seriously, but not personally.
+If there is truth or merit in the criticism, try to learn from it.
+Otherwise, let it roll right off you.
+32. Outer order contributes to inner calm.
+33. Don’t stumble over something behind you.
+34. One bad chapter does not make the book of your life.
+35. Your relationship with yourself sets the tone for every other relationship you have.

 ## 2. 单词
 1. alone: *adj/adv*，单独；独自；仅仅，单，只；唯一，只有；孤独；单独地；寂寞；独力；孤苦伶仃；无依无靠